 Knee-related Skiing Injuries – from Prevention to Treatment

 For many, this time of year brings with it the excitement of winter sports such as skiing and snowboarding.
-However, if you are not properly prepared for these activities, you are at risk of suffering from painful and debilitating injuries.
-Mr Deepu Sethi, Consultant Orthopaedic Surgeon provides an overview of the most common knee injuries – how to prevent them and how to treat them.
+However, if you’re not properly prepared for these activities, you’re at risk of suffering painful and debilitating injuries.
+Mr Deepu Sethi, Consultant Orthopaedic Knee Surgeon, provides an overview of the most common knee injuries – how to prevent them and how to treat them.

 What are the most common skiing injuries?

-It depends upon the skiing conditions.
-When it is icy it can be difficult to decelerate and people tend to fall onto their hands, causing shoulder and wrist injuries.
-With softer snow, the vast majority of injuries are to the knee and the anterior cruciate ligament (ACL) and medial collateral ligament (MCL).
+This depends on the skiing conditions.
+When it is icy, it can be difficult to decelerate, and people tend to fall onto their hands, causing shoulder and wrist injuries.
+With softer snow, the vast majority of injuries are to the knee, specifically the anterior cruciate ligament (ACL) and medial collateral ligament (MCL).

 Who gets injured?

 Those least prepared for their skiing holiday are most at risk.
 It’s difficult to go from an office environment to spending several hours each day on a ski slope.
-The physical aspect of skiing requires a combination of core strength, aerobic fitness, proprioception and balance.
-In order to manage this on the slope, it is essential to put the training in prior to your holiday.
+The physical aspect of skiing requires a combination of core strength, aerobic fitness, proprioception, and balance.
+To manage this on the slopes, it’s essential to put the training in before your holiday.

 When do most injuries occur?

-The most “dangerous” time is in the afternoon, half way through your holiday.
-This is when the fatigue starts to build-in and the untrained skier is most vulnerable to injury.
+The most “dangerous” time is in the afternoon, halfway through your holiday.
+This is when the fatigue starts to build up, and the untrained skier is most vulnerable to injury.

-We are certainly seeing more knee injuries during the skiing season and this is due to multiple factors:
+We’re certainly seeing more knee injuries during the skiing season, and this is due to multiple factors:

-• Poor preparation – Skiing is becoming more popular with an increasing number of people without any previous skiing experience, nor adequate fitness training, prior to hitting the slopes.
+• poor preparation – skiing is becoming more popular with an increasing number of people without any previous skiing experience, nor adequate fitness training, before hitting the slopes

 What can I do to prevent injuries?

-• Start your physical preparation at least 6 weeks prior to your skiing trip.
+1. Start your physical preparation at least 6 weeks before your skiing trip.
 Work on your core muscle strength and aerobic fitness.
 Regular swimming, cycling and using a cross-trainer would be an excellent start.

-• If you are new to skiing, take lessons.
+2. If you’re new to skiing, take lessons.
 A good skiing technique minimises your risk of injury.

-• Take a rest day – muscle fatigue reaches its peak 48 hours after you hit the slopes.
-If you start to feel the fatigue after a few days take a rest day.
+3. Take a rest day – muscle fatigue reaches its peak 48 hours after you hit the slopes.
+If you start to feel fatigued after a few days, take a rest day.

-• Don’t drink alcohol at lunchtime – It increases your confidence and decreases your reactions, a perfect recipe for an injury.
+4. Don’t drink alcohol at lunchtime – Alcohol increases your confidence and decreases your reactions, a perfect recipe for an injury.

 What should I do if I sustain an injury?

-• Make sure that you have adequate medical insurance before you leave home.
+• make sure you have adequate medical insurance before you leave home

-• If you are unlucky enough to break a bone, in the majority of cases it makes sense to have these treated (and if necessary operated on) before you fly home.
+• if you’re unlucky enough to break a bone, in the majority of cases it makes sense to have these treated (and if necessary operated on) before you fly home.

-• A normal x-ray does not always tell the whole story and if you continue to have symptoms in your knee after returning home, a review by a knee surgeon would be advisable.
+• a normal X-ray doesn’t always tell the whole story, and if you continue to have symptoms in your knee after returning home, we advise seeing a knee surgeon for an opinion and review

 What are the treatment options?

-ACL injuries are the most common knee injury and (aside from a fracture) in general they should be treated once you have arrived home.
-Operating on a swollen stiff knee very soon after a knee injury often results in a poor outcome.
+In general, they should be treated once you’ve arrived home.
+Operating on a swollen, stiff knee very soon after a knee injury often results in a poor outcome.
 In the first few days and weeks following an ACL injury, the priority is to reduce the swelling and increase the range of motion of the knee.
-Surgery can be safely performed weeks or even months, after the initial injury.
+Surgery can be safely performed weeks or even months after the initial injury.

 The most important thing is to prepare for your skiing holiday so that you can avoid injury, enjoy yourself and have fun skiing!